Daly Cherry-Evans: 2018

-On 28 May, Cherry-Evans was not selected to play in Queensland's 2018 State of Origin squad.
+On 28 May, Cherry-Evans was not selected to play in Queensland's State of Origin team for the series opener for the 2018 State of Origin series.

-On 2 July, Cherry-Evans was named to play in the game 3 of the 2018 State of Origin series due to injuries suffered within the Queensland squad.
+On 2 July, Cherry-Evans was recalled to the Queensland Origin team as halfback for Game 3 of the 2018 State of Origin series.

-During the 2018 season Daly played 24 games, scoring 8 tries and kicking 65 Goals.
-Even though Manly finished 15th at the end of the 2018 NRL season, He was a stand out and was selected for both of the test Matches between New Zealand national rugby league team and Mata maa Tonga where Daly scored a try in the 34–16 win at Mt Smart Stadium.
+During the 2018 season, Cherry-Evans played 24 games, scoring 8 tries and kicking 65 goals.
+Even though Manly finished 15th at the end of the 2018 NRL season, he was a stand out and was recalled to the Australian Test team, selected as halfback and vice-captain for both of the Test matches against both New Zealand and Tonga, scoring a try against Tonga in a 34–16 win at Mt Smart Stadium.

 2019

 In Round 3, Cherry-Evans scored 2 tries and kicked 7 goals as Manly defeated the New Zealand Warriors 46–12.
 On 27 May, Cherry-Evans was picked to play at Halfback for the Queensland Maroons side and was also picked as the 15th Captain of the Queensland Maroons side.
 Cherry-Evans played in all 3 games of the 2019 State of Origin series as Queensland lost the series 2–1.

 In Round 19, Cherry-Evans kicked the winning field goal in golden point extra-time as Manly defeated Melbourne 11–10 at AAMI Park.

 Cherry-Evans made a total of 21 appearances for Manly in the 2019 NRL season as the club finished 6th on the table and qualified for the finals.
-Cherry-Evans played in both finals matches as Manly reached the elimination semi-final against South Sydney but were defeated 34-26 ending their season.
+Cherry-Evans played in both finals matches as Manly reached the elimination semi-final against South Sydney but were defeated 34–26 ending their season.
 On 7 October, Cherry-Evans was named in the Australian side for the Oceania Cup fixtures.